 You can even test the bot in a mobile view!

-Ok, so we’ve built a chatbot in a matter of minutes.
-What now?
+Ok, so we’ve built a chatbot in minutes.

-Since you went through all that trouble of making a chatbot from scratch, it better match your website branding and color scheme!
+Since you went through all that trouble of making a bot from scratch, it better match your website branding and color scheme!

-To bring up design elements, click on the little artist on the right side of your bot building dashboard.
+To bring up design elements, click on “Design” in the header menu.

 It will open you to a whole new world of options!
 On the left side you will see a large list of customization features:

-- Design Templates: Allow you to select a theme from already created attractive Landbot templates.
-These come in handy when you need to get the chat bot out into the world quite quickly.
+- Design Templates: Allow you to decide on a theme from already created attractive Landbot templates.
+These come in handy when you need to get the bot out into the world relatively quickly.

-- Logo & Avatar: Allow you to modify the logo and text that appears in the header of the chat as well as customize the chatbot avatar.
+- Logo & Avatar: Allow you to modify the logo and text that appears in the header of the chat as well as customize the bot avatar.

-In just a few clicks, we selected a theme we liked, adjusted the brand, message and logo in the header as well as our avatar:
+In just a few clicks, you can select a theme you like, adjust the brand, message, and logo in the header as well as your avatar.